-Most women with Turner syndrome are infertile.
-They are at risk for health difficulties such as high blood pressure, kidney problems, diabetes, cataracts, osteoporosis, and thyroid problems.
+People with Turner syndrome may be born with heart and kidney defects.
+They usually don't have typical sexual development and are infertile.
+They are also at risk for other health problems such as high blood pressure, type 2 diabetes, osteoporosis, and thyroid problems.

 NIH: National Institute of Child Health and Human Development

-- Learning about Turner Syndrome (National Human Genome Research Institute)
+- About Turner Syndrome (National Human Genome Research Institute)

 - Turner Syndrome (Mayo Foundation for Medical Education and Research)

-- Turner Syndrome (National Institute of Child Health and Human Development) Also in Spanish
+- Turner Syndrome (Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

-- Turner Syndrome: Other FAQs (National Institute of Child Health and Human Development) Also in Spanish
+- Turner Syndrome: Other FAQs (Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

 Diagnosis and Tests

 - How Do Health Care Providers Diagnose Turner Syndrome?
-(National Institute of Child Health and Human Development) Also in Spanish
+(Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

 - Turner Syndrome: A Guide for Families (Turner Syndrome Society of the United States) - PDF

-- Genetics Home Reference: Turner syndrome (National Library of Medicine)
+- Turner syndrome: MedlinePlus Genetics (National Library of Medicine)